 Quality has always been of paramount importance to the company, and one of the key reasons for Tesco’s success and for gaining the trust of consumers can be attributed to the high-quality of its own-branded products.

 When Tesco subsequently decided to create a Tesco branded Halloumi that would epitomize the famous authentic Cypriot taste and quality, they sought for the ideal partner who would provide their consumers with high-quality halloumi cheese made with sheep and goat’s milk from Cyprus.
 Their search led them to the leading force of the Cypriot Dairy Industry, Charalambides Christis.

 The partnership between Charalambides Christis and Tesco, launched in 2012, is constantly growing, building on solid foundations, and seamlessly covering Tesco's 2,500 sale points in the UK.

 Beitwei was established in Kuwait in 1951, and our co-operation with them began with the export of a single container of halloumi in 1971, opening the gateway for cooperation.
 Other taste tests followed, which succeeded in winning over the Kuwaiti market.

-Nowadays, Charalambides Christis’ partnership with Beitwei continues to blossom, since the range of products exported other than halloumi, includes long-life UHT milk and cream, yoghurt and sour cream, for both the Kuwait and Jordan market needs.
+Nowadays, Charalambides Christis’ partnership with Beitawi continues to blossom, since the range of products exported other than halloumi, includes long-life UHT milk and cream, yoghurt and sour cream, for both the Kuwait and Jordan market needs.

-Along with Fontana Foods in Sweden, Katsouris Brothers Ltd, Morrisons and Tesco in the UK, and Beitwei in Kuwait, Charalambides Christis continues to build relationships with all its business partners both in Cyprus and abroad.
+Along with Fontana Foods in Sweden, Katsouris Brothers Ltd, Morrisons and Tesco in the UK, and Beitawi in Kuwait, Charalambides Christis continues to build relationships with all its business partners both in Cyprus and abroad.